statengeneraal/laws-markdown/verdrag/international/convention/for/the/prevention/of/pollution/from/ships/1973/BWBV0003241/README.md

 .2.3. contain inorganic acid; or

-.2.4.1. jeopardize the safety of ships or adversely affect the performance of the machinery, or
+.2.3.1. jeopardize the safety of ships or adversely affect the performance of the machinery, or

-.2.4.2. be harmful to personnel, or
+.2.3.2. be harmful to personnel, or

-.2.4.3. contribute overall to additional air pollution.
+.2.3.3. contribute overall to additional air pollution.
 4. This regulation does not apply to coal in its solid form or nuclear fuels.
 Paragraphs 5, 6, 7.1, 7.2, 8.1, 8.2, 9.2, 9.3, and 9.4 of this regulation do not apply to gas fuels such as Liquified Natural Gas, Compressed Natural Gas or Liquified Petroleum Gas.
 The sulphur content of gas fuels delivered to a ship specifically for combustion purposes on board that ship shall be documented by the supplier.
 5. For each ship subject to regulations 5 and 6 of this Annex, details of fuel oil for combustion purposes delivered to and used on board shall be recorded by means of a bunker delivery note which shall contain at least the information specified in appendix V to this Annex.
 6. The bunker delivery note shall be kept on board the ship in such a place as to be readily available for inspection at all reasonable times.
 It shall be retained for a period of three years after the fuel oil has been delivered onboard.
 7.1.
 The competent authority of a Party may inspect the bunker delivery notes on board any ship to which this Annex applies while the ship is in its port or offshore terminal, may make a copy of each delivery note, and may require the master or person in charge of the ship to certify that each copy is a true copy of such bunker delivery note.
 The competent authority may also verify the contents of each note through consultations with the port where the note was issued.
 7.2.
 The inspection of the bunker delivery notes and the taking of certified copies by the competent authority under this paragraph shall be performed as expeditiously as possible without causing the ship to be unduly delayed.
 8.1.
-The bunker delivery note shall be accompanied by a representative sample of the fuel oil delivered taking into account guidelines developed by the Organization.<sup> 9) Refer to MEPC.96(47), “Guidelines for the Sampling of Fuel Oil for Determination of Compliance with Annex VI of MARPOL 73/78”. </sup> The sample is to be sealed and signed by the supplier’s representative and the master or officer in charge of the bunker operation on completion of bunkering operations and retained under the ship’s control until the fuel oil is substantially consumed, but in any case for a period of not less than 12 months from the time of delivery.
+The bunker delivery note shall be accompanied by a representative sample of the fuel oil delivered taking into account guidelines developed by the Organization.
+The sample is to be sealed and signed by the supplier’s representative and the master or officer in charge of the bunker operation on completion of bunkering operations and retained under the ship’s control until the fuel oil is substantially consumed, but in any case for a period of not less than 12 months from the time of delivery.
 8.2.
 If an Administration requires the representative sample to be analysed, it shall be done in accordance with the verification procedure set forth in appendix VI to determine whether the fuel oil meets the requirements of this Annex.
 9. Parties undertake to ensure that appropriate authorities designated by them: